 Apprentices don't have to have EPA certification as long as their certified mentor closely watches over their work.

-Once you have completed your apprenticeship or education and passed your EPA certification, you are ready to put your skills to work.
+Once you have completed your HVAC apprenticeship or training program and passed your EPA certification, you’ll be able to take your state’s licensing exam, if that’s required.
+To get licensed, you’ll have to demonstrate proof of liability insurance.

 Once you’ve met your area’s licensing requirements, you’ll be ready to work.
 To find an HVAC technician job, you may be able to get help through your school or apprenticeship’s career office.
 If you have worked under a mentor during your education, you can ask them if they can refer you to any organizations that are hiring.